moysklad/api-remap-1.2-doc-in/source/includes/_general.md

 ```

 ### Server applications
-To access the API, a token issued to the Vendor during the installation of the Server Application by the user of MySklad can be used.
+To access the API, a token issued to the Vendor during the installation of the Server Application by the user of Kladana can be used.

 #### Get application context
 Returns the parameters of the application within which the request is made (similar to the context of the Employee).